-Our world is made for hands and fingers that need strength, flexibility, and touch to lift, turn, press, pull, grip, twist, manipulate, tap, and hold things every day.
-It’s important to maintain your manual dexterity as you age.
+Our hands and fingers need strength, flexibility, and touch to lift, turn, press, pull, grip, twist, manipulate, tap, and hold things every day.

-As a senior, you may have noticed your hands and fingers have lost some of their capabilities.
-There are many reasons that explain why this happened.
+As a senior, however, you may have noticed your hands and fingers have lost some of their dexterity.
+Or perhaps it has become more difficult to perform tasks that were second nature to you before.
+Let’s explore some of the reasons why this happens:

 Book a Tour - Banner blog CTA 1